All right, you just published your first novel. Now to sit back and rake in all those sweet, sweet royalties.

 But, if you give your book away for free to anyone who wants it, it’s less of a risk to potential readers.
 It didn’t cost them anything.
-Of course, they can still deem your work unworthy of their time, but they’re more likely to crack open your book and give it a few pages, or a few chapters, before making that call than they would have chanced if they didn’t feel like paying for it.
+Of course, they can still deem your work unworthy of their time, but they’re more likely to crack open your book and give it a few pages, or a few chapters, before making that call.

 If you’re already an established author with an impressive bibliography and a huge following, this doesn’t apply to you.
 If you sell it; people will buy it because they already know you and your work, but a lot of us Indy and new authors just don’t have that kind of readership, and so we HAVE to do whatever it takes to get our books in front of reader’s faces.